SivaranjaniSuresh/Game-Recommendation-System/README.md

 Explore and experiment with different recommendation techniques in this repository.
 Feel free to contribute, report issues, or suggest improvements.
 Happy gaming and coding! 🚀🎮

-Data Sparsity
-Matrix Factorization (SVD): Effectively handles sparse matrices by decomposing the user-item interaction matrix.
-Content-Based Filtering: Utilizes item features and user preferences to enhance recommendations, especially when there are few interactions.
-Cold Start
-Content-Based Filtering for New Items: Provides recommendations based on the features of the item itself, addressing the cold start problem for new items.
-Hybrid Models: Combining collaborative filtering and content-based filtering in hybrid models provides a balance for both data sparsity and the cold start problem.
-Popularity-Based Recommendations: For new users or users with very few interactions, providing recommendations based on the popularity of items can be a simple yet effective strategy.
-Conclusion

 Explore and experiment with different recommendation techniques in this repository.
 Feel free to contribute, report issues, or suggest improvements.
 Happy gaming and coding!